Chunpai/chunpai.github.io/about.md

         <tbody>
             <tr style="padding:0px">
             <td style="padding:2.5%;width:63%;vertical-align:middle">
                 <p>My name is Chunpai Wang.
-I am a PhD candidate in Computer Science at State University of New York at Albany, where I work on user modeling and sequential recommendation in the education and health domains.
+I am a PhD candidate in Computer Science at State University of New York at Albany, where I work on user modeling and sequential recommendation.
 My thesis advisor is Dr. Sherry Sahebi.
 During my PhD, I am also fortunate to be advised by Dr. Feng Chen from UT-Dallas and Dr. Daniel Neill from NYU on anomaly pattern detection on large-scale graphs.
 I received a B.S. degree in Computer Science and a B.A. degree in Statistics from the University of Rochester and I was fortunate to be advised by Dr. Jiebo Luo on graph mining research during my undergraduate studies.</p>
                 <p style="text-align:center">
                 <a href="mailto:chunpaiwang@gmail.com">Email</a>  |
                 <a href="https://scholar.google.com/citations?user=CYW5008AAAAJ&hl=en&oi=ao">Google Scholar</a> |